John Popham (died 1638)

+Early life

 Popham was the first son of Sir Francis Popham of Littlecote House, Wiltshire, and his wife Anne Dudley, daughter of John Dudley of Stoke Newington.
 One source gives his birth year as 1605, while also stating the same year for his brother Alexander.

+Career

 In 1628, he was elected Member of Parliament for Bath and sat until 1629 when King Charles decided to rule without parliament for eleven years.

+Death

 Popham died on 23 December 1637, predeceasing his father, and was buried at Littlecote with great pomp.

+Personal life

-Popham married Mary Harvey, daughter of Sir St. Sebastian Harvey in 1621.
+Popham married Mary Harvey, daughter of Sir Sebastian Harvey in 1621.
 It is said that on the restoration of Charles II, Sir Francis Popham and his son Alexander, John's brother, became so obnoxious that he excepted them both out of the general pardon.
 Thereupon John removed to Ireland and purchased the Bandon estates, County of Cork.
 His only son he significantly named Ichabod, "the glory is departed".